harshi-cse/cse15l-lab-reports/lab-report-4-week-8.md

 *What we expect:*

-Using VSCode preview, we can see that snippet 2 should produce links as below:
+Using VSCode preview, we can see that snippet 2 should produce links as below (the links have also been clicked on to check urls):

 ![Image](lab4_2.PNG)